 The evaluation of Independent Directors was done by the entire Board of Directors(excluding the Independent Director being evaluated).
-They are evaluated on variousparameters viz. participation in Board and Committee meetings value addition todiscussions on strategy objectivity and independence of views suggesting in bestpractices and new perspectives from theirexperience etc. The evaluation process wasconducted through a format of questionnairewith provision for rating on a scale from 1 to5 (5 being the highest and 1 being thelowest).
+They are evaluated on variousparameters viz. participation in Board and Committee meetings value addition todiscussions on strategy objectivity and independence of and new perspectives from theirexperience etc. The evaluation process was conducted through a format of questionnairewith provision for rating on a scale from 1 to 5 (5 being the highest and 1 being thelowest).

 RISK MANAGEMENT POLICY

 A Risk Management Policy was framed and approved by the Board.
-The objective of thispolicy is to minimize the adverse impact of various risks on business goals and objectivesand enhancement of the value of stakeholders.
-The Board has constituted a risk managementcommittee and during the year the Committee met once to review the risk managementframework comprising of various risks and the mitiga tion plan.
+The objective of thispolicy is to minimise the adverse impact of various risks on business goals and objectivesand enhancement of the value of stakeholders.
+A Risk Management Committee has beenconstituted to assess the risk and mitigation.

 The vigil mechanism of the Company incorporates a whistle blower policy in terms oflisting agreement (now SEBI Listing Regulations) with Stock Exchange.
-Through this policyit aims to provide an avenue for employees to raise their concerns on any violation oflegal or regulatory requirements fraud misfeasance misrepresentation of financialstatements and reports.
+Through this policyit aims to provide an avenue for employees to raise their concerns on any violation oflegal or regulatory requirements fraud malfeasance misrepresentation tatements offinancial and reports.

 DIRECTORS RESPONSIBILITY STATEMENT